Lazy Luddite Log

 It is tempting to compare the referendum with past electoral events.
 The 1999 Republican Referendum concerned a key aspect of Australian identity but had the same implications for all Australians.
 The 2017 Same Sex Marriage postal survey (intended as a plebiscite) concerned particular Australians but was imposed on them by the political game-playing of our last Federal Liberal-National Government.
 In contrast the recent referendum for an Indigenous Voice was developed and proposed by the Indigenous community itself.

-Pursuing that proposal was an election promise of the recently elected federal Labor Government.
+Pursuing that proposal was an election promise of the current federal Labor Government.
 Once that happened there pretty much had to be a referendum even if its chances looked shaky.
 And those of us committed to a kind of reform that is informed by those directly affected by it had to take a stand.

-The problem then was a lack of bipartisanship.
+The problem then looked like a lack of bipartisanship.
 History showed that referenda only pass if both major parties support them.
 And the conservative Liberal-National Opposition at a federal level soon decided to oppose the proposal.
 The conventional wisdom then is that if only we could have had bipartisan agreement then the referendum would have passed.
 I wonder.
 We needed to get a "majority of votes in a majority of states" but fell short of even a majority in the electorate overall.
 I want to look more closely then at the political landscape.

 Labor were united as a party behind the Voice but surveys showed many recent Labor voters decided to vote No. Would bipartisanship have swayed them?
 Possibly if (as I suspect) many more than we assume are swinging voters.
 Nonetheless it shows political sides are rarely monolithic.
 That is even more so with Liberal-Nationals.
 A National federal parliamentarian became an independent to campaign for the Voice.
 A Liberal federal shadow minister moved to the backbench to do likewise.
 And at a state level whole party divisions including state leaders prominently supported the Voice.
 Conversely the Voice supporting Greens lost a senator to independence over the radical notion that constructive reform is never satisfactory.
 Votes went in all directions from the perspective of party politics.
 And that is just one way of looking at society.